- Now Novel Process

 How does it work?

-Essentially the Now Novel process is broken up into 3 easy parts:
+Essentially the Now Novel Process is 3 stages:

 - Finding your idea